varmakollu/CloudSkill/Monitoring in Google Cloud_ Challenge Lab.md

 textPayload:"200"
 ```

--Enter the following in the Regular Expression field:
+- Enter the following in the Regular Expression field:

 ```
 execution took (\d+)